Shetty073/Ets2AtsCustomRichPresence/README.md

 **Q.8 In which format do I file bug reports and feature-requests in issues?**
 -> Kindly refer to the issue_templates for [bug reports](https://github.com/Shetty073/Ets2AtsCustomRichPresence/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [feature-requests](https://github.com/Shetty073/Ets2AtsCustomRichPresence/blob/master/.github/ISSUE_TEMPLATE/feature_request.md)

-### Please follow the above steps and read the above FAQ's before filing a bug report
+### Please follow the above steps and read the above FAQs before filing a bug report

 ## For developers only